When Gas Permeable Lenses Fail, Scleral Lenses Can Help

-Not surprisingly, Dr. Atkinson advises against this.
+Not surprisingly, according to Dr. Atkinson, it is ill advised to do so.
 Wearing contacts overnight prevents oxygen from entering the cornea and can increase the risk of developing corneal infections or ulcers.
 Always take them out before going to sleep, clean and store them safely.

 Can You Sleep With Scleral Lenses?

 In most cases, it isn’t recommended.
 Only sleep in scleral lenses if specifically instructed to by your doctor.

 Why Do My Gas Permeable Contacts Get Cloudy?

 When gas permeable contacts become cloudy, it’s usually due to tiny particles of dirt or debris that get stuck inside or around the lens.
 This can also be caused by protein buildup, which can usually be cleaned off, but if that doesn’t work, it may be the quality of GP lenses themselves.

 Scleral lenses rarely become cloudy, unless due to a phenomenon called “midday fogging”.
 This is when tiny debris cause the lenses to fog up.
 If this should happen, simply remove the lenses and gently rinse them with artificial tears.
 This usually resolves the issue quickly.
 You can always contact our office for help, too.